langmead-lab/vargas/README.md

 ```

 ```
-------------------- VMatch export, September 2015. rgaddip1@jhu.edu -------------------
+------------------- vargas export, September 2015. rgaddip1@jhu.edu -------------------
 -b     --buildfile    Graph to export to DOT.

 DOT file printed to stdout.
 ```
-### Building VMatch
+### Building vargas

-VMatch is built with cmake.
+vargas is built with cmake.

 ```
 mkdir build && cd build
-cmake ..
+cmake -DCMAKE_BUILD_TYPE=Release ..
 make
+cd ..
-export PATH=path_to_VMatch/build:$PATH
+export PATH=${PWD}/bin:$PATH
 ```

-### Generating a graph
+### Generating a buildfile

- A graph is built on every launch of the program.
-A graph can be built using the `-v` and `-r` arguments, specifying the VCF and reference FASTA resepectivly and is used to generate a build file.
+ A graph is built from a buildfile.
+A graph buildfile can be made using `vmatch build`.
+  `-r` and `-v` specify the reference FASTA and VCF respectively.
 A region can be specified with `-R`.
+  The percentage of individuals to include in the graph is specified with `-s` and a comma seperated list of values.
+  `-c` will generate complements of each graph.
-The percentage of individuals ot include in the graph is specified with `-g` For example to generate a graph from `REF` and `VAR` from position `a` to position `b` with 50% of individuals:
+   For example to generate a buildfile and its complement from `REF` and `VAR` from position `a` to position `b` with 50% of individuals:

- `vargas build -r REF.fa -v VAR.vcf -R a:b -g 50 > GRAPH.build`
+ `vargas build -r REF.fa -v VAR.vcf -R a:b -s 50 -c > GRAPH.build`

 ### Simulating reads

  Reads can be simulated with `vargas sim`.
-Mutation error and Indel errors can be introduced (default 1%).
-Reads take random paths through the graph.
+Mutation error and Indel errors can be introduced (default 0%).
+ Reads can take random paths through the graph or from a random individual.
 To generate 1000 reads of length 100 and a 1% error rate from a graph:

  `vargas sim -b GRAPH -n 1000 -l 100 -m 0.01 -i 0.01 > SIMREADS`